Thanks to many generous donors, this project has now been fully funded. Thank you! We will report back as soon as

-It is now 8 years since Shugsep Nunnery, home to 84 nuns, was completed.
+It is now 8 years since Shugsep Nunnery, home to about 85 nuns, was completed.
 Some substantial maintenance work needs to be done, particularly an urgent problem with the floor of the main temple.

-A further inspection shows that the situation with the remaining floor and its supports is urgent and needs to be addressed before the infestation spreads.
-The underfloor will also have to be fumigated and the new wood treated with insecticide before re-installing.
+A further inspection shows that the situation with the remaining floor and its supports is urgent.
+It must be addressed before the infestation spreads.
+The underfloor needs to be fumigated and the new wood treated with insecticide before re-installing.

-Initially, the nuns at Shugsep nunnery were hoping that they could just replace the central section of the floor which was most damaged and obviously infected.
-However, upon closer inspection, it is clear that the infestation has spread across the entire temple floor and so the whole floor needs to be taken up and repaired.
+Initially, the nuns at Shugsep nunnery were hoping that they could just replace the damaged central section.
+However, it is clear that the infestation has spread across the entire temple floor.
+The whole floor needs to be taken up and repaired.

 Thank you for your help to repair the Shugsep temple floor.